identity2/YARC/backend/readme.md

     "subreddit": "The subreddit the article is in.", "type": "text/image/link",
-    "body": "Text post body / Image URL / Link URL", "title": "The title of the article.",
+    "body": "Text post body / Image URL / Link URL", "title": "The title of the article."
-    "postedBy": "username"
 }
 ```